MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 ## Classifying and protecting existing documents

-Ideally, documents and emails are labeled when they are first created, but you likely have many existing documents in data stores and want to classify and protect these documents as well.
+Ideally, documents and emails are labeled when they are first created.
+But you likely have many existing documents in data stores and want to classify and protect these documents as well.
 These data stores could be on-premises or in the cloud.

 For your on-premises data stores, use the Azure Information Protection scanner to  discover, classify, and protect documents on local folders, network shares, and SharePoint Server sites and libraries.
 The scanner runs as a service on Windows Server.
-You can use the same rules in the policy to detect sensitive information and apply specific labels to documents or you can apply a default label to all documents in a data repository without inspecting the file contents.
+You can use the same rules in the policy to detect sensitive information and apply specific labels to documents.
+Or you can apply a default label to all documents in a data repository without inspecting the file contents.
 You can also use the scanner in reporting mode only, to help you discover sensitive information that you might not know you had.

 For more information about deploying and using the scanner, see [Deploying the Azure Information Protection scanner to automatically classify and protect files](../deploy-use/deploy-rms-connector.md).